 Despite all my experiences, years of therapy, education and training, my strong desire for understanding and learning to heal childhood trauma began when I became a mother fourteen years ago, and my past came rushing into my present.
 I was often overwhelmed by my feelings, and I would catch myself parenting in ways that made me feel ashamed, confused and guilty.
 Despite my efforts to do better, I started believing I just wasn’t cut out to be a mom.
 I now know it's common for kids to trigger our own "stuff," and I want to make sure that no parent feels alone in this often overwhelming, heart wrenching, and joyous journey through parenthood.

-As a Psychodynamic therapist and a Certified EMDR clinician, I believe therapy becomes a place where lifelong patterns, stories and beliefs can be recognized and understood, and new ones created.
+As a Psychodynamic therapist, who is trained in Brainspotting and Certified EMDR clinician, I believe therapy becomes a place where lifelong patterns, stories and beliefs can be recognized and understood, and new ones created.
 I evaluate my client’s past experiences starting with his/her/their earliest memories and most meaningful and transformative relationships.
 We agree on treatment goals and work together to meet them at a pace that feels good to you.

 Learn more about what your therapy experience with me might look like here.